"All systems down" - a sketchy arrival in Mindelo - Cape Verde

 Just as we rounded the Djeu lighthouse, with all crew ready to pass the commercial port of Sao Vicente on our port side, in 40 kts of wind, I was looking at the different navigation screens and all of a sudden, all screens went blank......... (that is a lot of dots.. reflecting my "OMG" thoughts)...

-I had no more chart plotter information, GPS data nor depth.
-I was in command of a 72ft vessel, which was sailing in a 40kts wind, into a notoriously difficult anchorage,.. well.. blindly.
+I had no more chart plotter information, GPS or wind data nor depth reading.
+I was in command of a 72ft vessel, which was sailing on its windage in a 40kts wind, into a notoriously difficult anchorage, in the dark.., well.. blindly.

 Peter, the skipper, tried to reboot the systems, which was a UNIX-based home-brew system, but in vain....
 As the sun set behind the horizon and darkness fell, we were blind.

 From memory, I recalled I could not take a wide berth to approach the marina, as there were too many half-sunk vessels on the Western side, and many yachts would be anchored there.
 So, as all crew was standing by on their positions ready for the approach, and the wind hooooowling in the rigging, I took out my iPhone.
-I had saved the track of the approach we did a year earlier, and I knew, if I followed that track, and stay East of the abandonned vessels, and a bigger vessel, called "Southern Cross", we would be safe.
+I had saved the track of the approach we did a year earlier, and I knew, if I followed that track, and stay East of the abandonned vessels, and a bigger fishing vessel (which never seems to move), called "Croix du Sud", we would be safe.

 So out came my $800 iPhone, with its saved track,.. and we safely navigated past the commercial port, staying free of the anchored sailing vessels, and all other hazards, approaching the Mindelo marina.
 I called them on my VHF handheld, and with a torch, they gave a light signal, where to dock - next to the fuel dock -.